 Reco Lab, Helsingborg (S)

-The new city district Oceanhamnen, part of the H+ project in Helsingborg (Sweden) will implement a new innovative and sustainable wastewater treatment facility.
-The new residences and office buildings will be equipped with vacuum toilets and kitchen grinders.
-Black and grey wastewater will be collected and treated separated at source.
+The new city district Oceanhamnen, part of the H+ project in Helsingborg (Sweden) implemented a new innovative and sustainable wastewater treatment facility.
+The new residences and office buildings are equipped with vacuum toilets and kitchen grinders.
+Black and grey wastewater is collected and treated separated at source.

-The project is planned to be completed in December 2020 and will then also function as a showroom for education as well as test bed for technology development.
+The project won the Global Water Award 2021 in the category Wastewater Treatment Plant of the Year.
+RecoLab also functions as a showroom for education as well as test bed for technology development.

 Government building The Hague

 For the Dutch government building „Nieuwe Rijkskantoor“ located at Rijnstraat 8, The Hague, Landustrie realized a decentralised water treatment plant.
 This new accommodation for approx. 6000 civil servants from a number of government ministries is equipped to process the wastewater and recover energy and nutrients.